 E.O.
 13563 and E.O.
 12866, Regulatory Review

 Executive Orders 13563 and 12866 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, of reducing costs, of harmonizing rules, and of promoting flexibility.
-This rule has been designated a “significant regulatory action,” under Executive Order 12866 and has been reviewed by OMB.
+This rule is not a “significant regulatory action,” under Executive Order 12866 and was not reviewed by OMB.